-These media sources are slightly to moderately conservative in bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These media sources are slight to moderately conservative in bias.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor conservative causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

-Factual Reporting: MIXED
+Factual Reporting: MOSTLY FACTUAL

-World Press Freedom Rank: USA 45/180
+Press Freedom Rank: MOSTLY FREE

-According to The New Yorker columnist Ken Auletta’s article on November 3, 2003 and titled “Family Business”, after the death of Charles Dow on December 4, 1902, the company was bought by its Boston correspondent, Clarence Barron.
+According to The New Yorker columnist Ken Auletta’s article on November 3, 2003, and titled “Family Business,” after Charles Dow’s death on December 4, 1902, the company was bought by its Boston correspondent, Clarence Barron.
 After Barron died in 1928, the new owners were his stepdaughters, Jane and Martha.
-Jane Barron’s husband, Hugh Bancroft, then took over the Wall Street Journal.
-He later committed suicide and the company was left to the Journal’s editor, and since that time the Bancroft family has not had an active management role.
+Jane Barron’s husband, Hugh Bancroft, took over the Wall Street Journal.
+He later committed suicide, and the company was left to the Journal’s editor, and since that time, the Bancroft family has not had an active management role.

-Currently, Robert Thomson is the chief executive of News Corp and the WSJ editor-in-chief is Matt Murray, who replaced Gerard Baker.
+Currently, Robert Thomson is the chief executive of News Corp, and the WSJ editor-in-chief is Matt Murray, who replaced Gerard Baker.
 According to Politico, Baker faced criticism internally over the paper’s Pro-Trump coverage.
-Paul A. Gigot is the the editorial page editor and Vice President of The Wall Street Journal.
+Paul A. Gigot is the editorial page editor and Vice President of The Wall Street Journal.
 He is also a conservative political commentator for Fox News Channel.

 Funded by / Ownership